hyperreality/devopsblog/_posts/2023-03-19-games-for-learning-linux.md

 ---
 layout: post
-title: Games for Learning Linux & the Command Line
+title: Games for Learning Linux and the Command Line
 ---

 This post is a survey of existing games people have made for learning Linux or just messing around on the command line.